akshayanandraut/api-currency-converter/README.md

 {
 "data":{
-          "from"    : 'from_currency_type' ,
+          "from"    : from_currency_type ,
-          "to"      : 'to_currency_type' ,
+          "to"      : to_currency_type ,
-          "amount"  : 'amount' ,
+          "amount"  : amount ,
-          "response": 'result_value'
+          "response": result_value
        }
 }